ZackZhouHB/zack-gitops-project/zack_blog/_posts/2023-12-08-about-this-project.markdown

 By design, I will create:

-- a web blog [Zack's Tech Stack] [Zack's Tech Stack] : with content and details to introduce myself
+- a web blog [Zack's Blog] [Zack's Blog] : with content and details to introduce myself

 - a github repo [zack-gitops-project](https://github.com/ZackZhouHB/zack-gitops-project): to source control all code that I build and run locally by "jekyll serve", validate site and pages, then push the source code to github.